Myotonic Dystrophy (DM)

 Babies born with congenital-onset DM1 have the most complex medical challenges seen in DM.
 Although the prognosis for these children has improved, the disease still has profound consequences and can be life-threatening, especially in the early months.

 The muscles needed for breathing are very weak in congenital-onset DM1, and a baby born with this disorder is likely to need a ventilator for an uncertain period of time.
-The breathing muscles do generally become stronger over time.
+Respiratory involvement is the leading cause of death in the neonatal period.
+Need for support longer than four weeks usually indicates a poor prognosis for survival, and the mortality rate before the age of 18 months exceeds 25%.7 However, breathing muscles do generally become stronger over time.

-Cognitive impairment and even mental retardation are common in congenital-onset DM1, often requiring early intervention during the preschool years and special education later.
+Cognitive impairment and intellectual disability are common in congenital-onset DM1, often requiring early intervention during the preschool years and special education later.

-Weakness in the muscles needed for sucking may impair the baby's ability to feed.
-If the weakness is interfering with nutrition and hydration, a tube can be inserted either down the nose into the stomach (nasogastric tube) or directly into the stomach from outside (gastrostomy tube) until the muscles become strong enough for the child to eat and drink by mouth.
+Weakness in the muscles needed for sucking may impair a baby's ability to feed.
+Feeding difficulties are common during the first two years of life, and children with congenital DM1 are at increased risk for aspiration.
+Survivors usually are able to suck and swallow adequately for oral nutrition by 8 to 12 weeks of age.
+If the weakness is interfering with nutrition and hydration, a tube can be inserted either down the nose into the stomach (nasogastric tube) or directly into the stomach from outside (gastrostomy tube) until the muscles become strong enough for a child to eat and drink by mouth.

 Babies with congenital-onset DM1 are born "floppy," with weak muscles and poor muscle tone.
 The medical term for this is hypotonia.